Beta-Blockers For Heart Problems

 What is a beta-blocker?

-Beta-blockers can be a problem for many people who have asthma.
-A beta-blocker can cause asthma attacks.
-If there is an important reason to try a beta blocker, your healthcare provider will need to help you monitor your asthma very carefully.
+Beta blockers can be a problem for people who have asthma.
+They can cause asthma attacks.
+Work with your healthcare provider to monitor your asthma and prevent attacks.

-Sometimes people who have a chronic lung disease such as emphysema or bronchitis can take beta-blockers.
+Sometimes people who have a chronic lung disease such as emphysema, bronchitis, or both diseases together, known as chronic obstructive pulmonary disease (COPD), can take beta-blockers.
 If you have lung disease and are taking a beta-blocker, contact your healthcare provider right away if you start having breathing problems.

 FOR MORE INFORMATION